webix-hub/docs/data/api/ui.calendar_showcalendar.md

 showCalendar
 =============

 @short:
-	makes the specified date displayed in the calendar
+	shows the calendar according to the year and month set in the specified date

 @params:
-- date		string, object		a Date object or a string representing a date
+- date		string/object		a Date object or a string representing a date

 @example:
 webix.ui({